-Worry, overreaction, and nervousness are all classic signs of anxiety disorder, and in order to unravel the causes for each, we must first identify and understand the meaning of each subtype.
+Worry, overreaction, and nervousness are all classic signs of anxiety disorder, and in order to unravel the causes for each, we must first identify and understand the meaning of each subtype before we can determine the best option for anxiety disorder treatment

 Even though anxiety creeps up on most people at some point in their lives and is short lived, a disorder can have a crippling effect on both cognitive and emotional responses.
 Although unpleasant, anxiety is not the same as fear, and it is not considered a normal reaction to outside stress.